reaper699/lisk-docs/APIReference.md

 # Lisk API

-## INTRODUCTION
+## Introduction
-Lisk Wallet REST API.
-All API calls are using /api prefix.
+Lisk client API.
+All API endpoints are relative to the `/api` prefix.

-### How to work with the API
-- Information need to return.
+All endpoints return:

-- Success parameter.
-Determines the success of a response.
+- Success parameter. `true` or `false` dependent on success.
 - Error parameter.
-Provided if the success parameter equal `false`.
+Provided when response is unsuccessful.

-The API is only available after the client is completely loaded (!=synced), else all routes return:
+The API is only available after the client has successfully loaded, otherwise all routes return:

 ```
 {
     "success" : false,
     "error" : "loading"
 }
 ```

-In the case the client is not fully synced all routes return intermediate/old values.
+In the case the client is not fully synced all routes may return intermediate/old values.

 ## Accounts
 Account related API calls.